emarkland00/personal-website/backend/lambdas/tracker/README.md

 # Lambda for article tracker

-This lambda fetches the latest articles that were tracked using the pocket API.
+This lambda fetches the latest articles that were tracked using the [Raindrop.io API](https://developer.raindrop.io/)

 # How to Run Locally with Docker Compose